trozware/ZoneMount/ReadMe.txt

 - /zm about - show info about your current mount.
 - /zm __name__ - search for a mount by name (searching is case-insensitive and will find partial matches).
 - /zm macro - create a macro for easy use of Zone Mount.
+- /zm do - make your mount do its special action if it is on the ground.

 Version History:
 ===============

-v 1.1.0: Fix for riding now available in The Maw for all mounts.
+v 1.1.1: Added /zm do command to perform special action (only works on the ground), fixed interface options bug. v 1.1.0: Fix for riding now available in The Maw for all mounts.
 Added options to hide mount info in chat and to use favorites only.
 Set using Game Menu > Interface > AddOns > ZoneMount. v 1.0.10: Included Bound Shadehound for mounting in the Maw. v 1.0.9: Updated for Patch 9.0.5.